 - Fear shuts down your gut.
 When you experience fear, your body releases stress hormones that slow, or shut down, bodily functions that you do not immediately need for survival.
 This includes your gut where most of your immune system resides.

-8 Ways to Cultivate Faith and Improve Your Health
+11 Ways to Cultivate Faith and Improve Your Health

 Having faith—whether you go to church or not—is associated with many health benefits including reduced risk of depression, better immunity, lower stress levels, enhanced cognitive abilities, improved fitness, healthier heart, reduced inflammation, a positive effect on your vagus nerve function (which helps regulate your cardiovascular and digestive systems as well as your emotions), and more.

+It’s relatively easy to live in faith when nothing really bad has ever happened to you; but sooner or later, everyone experiences something that seriously tests her faith.
 So, I am not going to tell you to stop being afraid and move into unshakable faith.
 This is nearly impossible, especially if your nervous system has been imprinted with childhood trauma.
 The only way to build the muscle of faith is to calm yourself and turn your trust over to God.
 This requires patience and commitment.

 Here’s are some steps you can take every day to turn your fear into faith:

+- Notice your fear.
 Scan your body and figure out where you feel the fear.
 Say to your fear: “I love you.
 You are precious.
 I know you’re afraid.
 I will take care of you.”
 This instantly breaks the fear trance.

-Begin by taking a long, deep, slow breath through your nose and hold it for a couple of seconds.
+- Breathe.Begin by taking a long, deep, slow breath through your nose and hold it for a couple of seconds.
 Then exhale slowly through your nose, allowing your exhale to be longer than your inhale.
-This way of breathing calms your vagus nerve, which in turn, lowers your heart rate and blood pressure and helps your body metabolize stress hormones.
+This way of breathing calms your vagus nerve, which in turn lowers your heart rate and blood pressure and helps your body metabolize stress hormones.
 Repeat this three times or as many times as you need to fully stop the fight-or-flight fear response in your body.

+- Take baby steps.
 Don’t sabotage yourself by trying to tackle the biggest fear of your life.
 Start small.
 Let’s say you’re afraid to ask for help.
 Think of someone you could call to ask for help.
 Think of something you’d like help with if the world were perfect and you weren’t afraid of rejection.
 It could be anything: cleaning out your basement, doing laundry, keeping you company on a road trip, listening to a poem you wrote.
 Next, pick up the phone and pretend you are calling to ask for help.
 Make up a script so you know what to say.
 For example: “Hi, Joe.
 There’s something I’d like you to help me with, but I’m terrified to ask.
 Is there any way you’d be willing to help me take a load to the recycling center?”
 Once you have practiced, try it for real.
 You will be amazed how often people say yes when you ask for help.
-Having little triumphs that prove you can have faith in someone or in God begins to build your faith muscle
+Having little triumphs that prove you can have faith in someone or in God begins to build your faith muscle.

+- Pray.
 There are more than 300 peer-reviewed studies on the healing power of prayer, and it turns out that prayer is effective no matter what your belief system or religion.
-Prayer has been shown, among many other things, to increase conception rates in couples with infertility, and also to decrease the number of days in the intensive care unit for heart attack patients.
+Prayer has been shown, among many other things, to increase conception rates in couples with infertility and also to decrease the number of days in the intensive care unit for heart attack patients.
 It even helps plants grow better.
 In general, there is nothing that isn’t helped by prayer.
 It also doesn’t matter what kind of prayers you use.
 What matters is your sincere desire to connect with the Divine.

+- Focus on the big picture.
 There is a much larger picture than the one you’re able to see of your life.
-When you are up against fear or loss I can assure you that you are going to have feelings about it—anger, sorrow, sadness, fear.
-That’s not only okay; it’s the only way for your Soul to do what it came to do.
-Many times painful events are actually orchestrated by your Soul to assist you in moving from fear to faith.
+When you are up against fear or loss, I can assure you that you are going to have feelings about it—anger, sorrow, sadness, fear.
+That’s not only okay, it’s the only way for your Soul to do what it came to do.
+Many times, painful events are actually orchestrated by your Soul to assist you in moving from fear to faith.
 It’s enormously helpful to realize that, on some level, everything that happens to you is designed to help your spiritual evolution.

+- Offer everything to the Divine.
 Say to the Divine, “Okay.
 I am yours.
 And the relationship that’s driving me nuts is also yours.
 I offer it all to you, including my body, my health, and my lover who just left me.”
 We all have the ability to do this.
 You simply need to trust in the part of you that is orchestrating things from a higher perspective.
 This is not the same as your little self who is down here on earth managing day-to-day business.
 Remember, faith is a process, not an event.
 It’s not intellectual.
 And it requires love and patience.
 The way to loosen your grip on anything is to realize that none of it really belongs to you.